Growing Together: Stories from the Peace Corps

 A maximum of eight stories will be selected as winners, with the exact number to be determined after all submissions have been evaluated.

-Winners will have the opportunity to attend the storytelling event at the Kennedy Center on March 1, 2024, either virtually or in person.
-However, winners will not present their own stories during the performance.
-Instead, they will partner with a student who will perform the story on their behalf at the Kennedy Center.
-Performers will receive coaching as part of the preparation leading up to the storytelling event at the Kennedy Center.
+Winners will have the opportunity to attend the storytelling event at the Kennedy Center on March 1, 2024, either virtually or in person, and, due to a change in programming, will present their own stories on the day of the event.

 - Video: Storytelling Training Tips & Tools